jasonalshamary/hungryadmin/content/Posts/scheduledlambda.rst

 want to select `Schedule` for the event source, and then enter the appropriate cron expression depending on when you want your function to run.
-Set your target to the Lambda function you created, set any additional options you might need (which you most likely won't since this is a single message) and then save the rule.
+Set your target to the Lambda function you created, set any additional options you might need (which you most likely won't since this is a single message), and then save the rule.
 From here you can confirm things are working as expected by reviewing the Cloudwatch logs that are created when the job runs.